 Tallinn is a peaceful place with a lively cobblestone Old Town.
-It’s also brilliantly photogenic with medieval streets, merchant houses and ancient churches that await exploring.
-Of course, there’s a lot of modern culture and delightful food experiences too.
+It’s brilliantly photogenic, with medieval streets, merchant houses, and ancient churches that await exploring.
+Of course, there’s a lot of modern culture and delightful food experiences, too.

+With only 24 hours in Tallinn, you may have trouble deciding what to do & see.
 At first glance, Tallinn may resemble many other European capitals.
-The blend of history with modern elements, however, creates an exciting mix of the old and new, so you’ll never get bored exploring this unique city that.
-It’s one of the best destinations in Estonia and the largest city in the country.
+The blend of history with modern elements, however, creates an exciting mix of the old and new.
+You’ll never get bored exploring this unique city that’s one of the top travel destinations in Estonia and the largest in the country.

-Need help deciding where to start?
-Plan your trip with this comprehensive 1-day Tallinn itinerary.
+Need help deciding where to start your first 24 hours in Tallinn?
+Plan your trip with this comprehensive 1-day Tallinn itinerary!

-What to do in Tallinn in 24 hours: A complete one-day itinerary
+Where to go in Tallinn in one day: A complete 1-day itinerary

-As with most of our one-day city itineraries, this Tallinn itinerary takes you to the best attractions.
-You will get to immerse yourself in the local culture for a day.
+As with most of our one-day city itineraries, this Tallinn itinerary takes you to all its top attractions.
+You’ll get to immerse yourself in the local culture for a day.

-You’ll get to travel through most of Old Town and some of the surrounding neighbourhoods.
+You’ll get to travel through most of Old Town and some of the surrounding neighborhoods.
 The trip includes stops at large public squares, historic landmarks, and centuries-old fortifications.

 If you want to get around quickly, Tallinn has a great public transportation system.
 You can ride the bus all day for free after purchasing a Tallinn Card.